 Following surgeries, some patients may develop pneumonia.
 This is especially true of the elderly and those who have weakened immune systems that can lead germs to attack and take over.
 There are a couple of ways to prevent this.
 One of these is to take deep breaths and move around whenever possible.
 This will help keep your lungs open and prevent an infection from taking hold.
 Also, be sure that visitors use hand sanitizer as they come in and that no one who is obviously sick visits to spread their germs.
 Finally, propping up your hospital bed at a thirty-degree angle can help prevent you from developing pneumonia (view: https://www.nlm.nih.gov).

 Another thing that you want to do before checking into a hospital is to do some research and “vet” the hospital and doctors.
 Look at a variety of sources such as Leapfrog, Consumer Reports, or Medicare’s Hospital Compare, to find a rating of the hospital.
 These will provide information about malpractice cases that have been brought and other safety concerns.
 You should also take notes of everything that is done to you once you are in the hospital.
 If something does go wrong, you will want to refer to those notes as they may, in some cases, be more accurate than the medical charts the hospital keep.

 If you or someone you love has been harmed in some way after a hospital stay, then you do have rights.
-Please contact Wolf & Pravato to learn more about what can be done for your case.
+Please contact the law offices of Wolf & Pravato to learn more about what can be done for your case.